rwxrob/zet/20211026020106/README.md

 * Q: For hobby programming on my personal machines where I do end up downloading random packages (untrusted) and such should I use a docker container or a VM ?
 * Q: Which distro should I start with?
 (Easy, then LFS, then Gentoo)
 * Is it hard to get a computer science job with a different degree?
 How people in that position should approach to interviews if they are really know about and curious to learn more about computers?
-* Q: Rob how does one stay focused on learning a language?
-I really want to learn Go, I start, but never continue to learn.
-Should I block out an hour a day or …?